tkubica12/d-ai-froundy-agent-vnet/src/tools/products_mcp/README.md

 - Confirm products collection has data with embeddings
 - Check vector index is created (see `cosmos.tf`)
-- Verify embedding dimensions match (1536)
+- Verify embedding dimensions match (2048 for text-embedding-3-large)

 ## References